microsoft/botframework-cli/packages/orchestrator/README.md

         in processing empty, UNKNOWN, or never-seen-before labels in the ground-truth and prediction files.
   7)  Evaluation Tool – every team has their own tools that might not be consistent in metric computation.

-  The "assess" command aims to address these issues:
+  The "assessment" mode aims to address these issues:

   1)  Metric -- the "assess" command calculates as many average/aggregate metrics as we can think of.
       Which metric to focus on for decision-making is up to an evaluation committee or stakeholder.